AI-Moguls/Week8_AI_For_SoftwareEngineering-/README.md

 # GeoAI Challenge for Cropland Mapping - Dry Dataset

 A comprehensive machine learning project for cropland classification using satellite imagery from Sentinel-1 and Sentinel-2 satellites.
-This project implements a CNN-based approach for mapping agricultural land in dry/arid regions using geospatial data from Fergana and Orenburg regions.
+This project implements a RF-based approach for mapping agricultural land in dry/arid regions using geospatial data from Fergana and Orenburg regions.

 ## Project Overview